rajarshimaitra/rust-nostr/VISION.md

 An `Events` can be thought of as a generic data store.
 There is no restriction on the content that can be put inside it.

-As odd as might seem, such a simple protocol is getting more dev attention than many of the "well designed" existing alternate social media.
+As odd as it might seem, such a simple protocol is getting more dev attention than many of the "well designed" existing alternate social media.

 The project already got a ton of dev interest and a rich ecosystem of [libraries, apps, relays](https://github.com/aljazceru/awesome-nostr) have been developed by the community in almost no time.
 And the list is growing every day.